ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/red-dev-ecrecover-x-chain/README.md

 }
 ```

-Next, at about [line 533](./example/params/config.go#L533) we have set the enabled status of the `IsContractXChainECRecoverEnabled` by checking whether a fork scheduled at given block timestamp is active at the given head block:
+Fourth, at about [line 533](./example/params/config.go#L533) we have set the enabled status of the `IsContractXChainECRecoverEnabled` by checking whether a fork scheduled at given block timestamp is active at the given head block:

 ```diff
 func (c *ChainConfig) AvalancheRules(blockNum, blockTimestamp *big.Int) Rules {